The Best Motorola Two-Way Radios And Walkie Talkies

 All in all, this is a very solid radio that would be great for camping, hunting or emergency situations.
 In fact, it really only comes in second because it does not have Bluetooth or the extended battery life of my #1 pick.

-It is less expensive than my #1 pick, but still comes in at almost $100 if you buy it from Amazon.com.
+It is less expensive than my #1 pick, but still comes in at almost three digit price.
 So, let’s talk about a good option if you are on a tighter budget.

 Our Pick if Budget is Top Concern